CHOICE POINT PSYCHOLOGY

 Yes, we offer telehealth sessions for individuals who prefer or require remote access to psychological support.
 Telehealth allows you to connect with your psychologist via phone or secure video call (typically through Zoom) from the comfort of your home or another private location.

 Our telehealth services are available for therapy and some assessments, ensuring flexibility and accessibility for clients unable to attend in-person appointments due to distance, health concerns, or other commitments.
+Medicare rebates may also apply to telehealth sessions if you have a valid Mental Health Care Plan (MHCP).

 What types of therapy are offered?